magpylib/magpylib/docs/_pages/user_guide/docs/docs_styles.md

     magpy.show(sensor, backend=backend)
 ```

-As note above, it is possible to have multiple user-defined traces that will be displayed at the same time.
-The following example continuation demonstrates this by adding two moretraces using the `Scatter3d` constructor in the generic backend.
-In addition, it is shown how to copy and manipulate `Trace3d` objects.
+As noted above, it is possible to have multiple user-defined traces that will be displayed at the same time.
+The following example continuation demonstrates this by adding two more traces using the `Scatter3d` constructor in the generic backend.
+In addition, it showns how to copy and manipulate `Trace3d` objects.

 ```{code-cell} ipython3
 import copy